Ai-Kon 2017 Cosplay Contest

 - Bows are allowed only if they are rendered incapable of firing a projectile.
 Arrows must have blunt tips.

-- Props under 50 inches long or wide, and less then 2 inches in thickness may be made out of carved wood materials, of any kind, wooden dowel's are also acceptable as cores in foam oversize weapons or staffs.
+- Props under 50 inches long or wide, and less than 2 inches in thickness may be made out of carved wood materials, of any kind, wooden dowel's are also acceptable as cores in foam oversize weapons or staffs.

 - Cardboard, foam, balsa or other light, craft-type wood, light and/or plastic or materials similar in nature to those items are acceptable.